Link2Linc/Old-Roblox-Cursor/README.md

 # Roblox-Cursor-Restore (Old-Roblox-Cursor)

 When Roblox updates they overwrite everything, including the Roblox cursor pack.
 I personally like the old cursor, so after every update, run this tool.
+Currently, this script works for MacOS and Windows.
+Linux support is not on the top of our list.
+Development will only start if there is enough public demand.
+Enjoy!

+!THIS PROJECT IS NO LONGER IN DEVELOPMENT!

 # FEATURES